isabella232/ilt-getting-started-with-puppet-issues/Windows/lab-10.1-Create-roles-and-profiles/README.md

 1. Accept `Y` when asked `Do you want to continue and make these changes to your module?`

+1. Navigate to the `C:Users/Administrators/control-repo/site/role/manifests` directory.
-1. Create a new file called `bastion.pp` in the `manifests` directory.
+1. Create a new file called `bastion.pp`.
 1. To configure the `bastion` role, enter the following code into the empty `bastion.pp` file:

     ```ruby